-- PWR: indicates that the power is OK. - Green: power OK - Off: no power or insufficient voltage - ASI In LED: behaves exactly the same as the ASI input rear I/O panel indicator. - ASI Out LED: behaves exactly the same as the ASI output rear I/O panel indicator. - VID LED: behaves exactly the same as the Video output rear I/O panel indicator.
+- PWR: indicates that the power is OK. - Green: power OK - Off: no power or insufficient voltage - ASI In LED: behaves the same way as the ASI input rear I/O panel indicator. - ASI Out LED: behaves the same way as the ASI output rear I/O panel indicator. - VID LED: behaves the same way as the Video output rear I/O panel indicator.

-- Ref In LED: this LED blinks when the decoder is receiving a genlock signal from the chassis reference input. - ETH and CTRL LEDs: indicate the status of the corresponding back panel Ethernet connection. - Off: no link - On: link OK, no activity - o Blinking: link OK, port is transmitting and/or receiving packets
+- Ref In LED: this LED blinks when the decoder is receiving a genlock signal from the chassis reference input. - ETH and CTRL LEDs: indicate the status of the corresponding back panel Ethernet connection. - Off: no link - On: link OK, no activity - Blinking: link OK, port is transmitting and/or receiving packets